10 Top-Rated Tourist Attractions in New Haven

 5 The Green

-The Green is a park in the city center which covers 16 acres.
+The Green is a park in the city center that covers 16 acres.
 Festivals and music events are sometimes held here during the summer months.
-Located in this area are three historic churches, the First Church of Christ, the Trinity, and the United Church-on-the-Green, all dating to the early 1800s.
+Also in this area are three historic churches: the First Church of Christ, the Trinity, and the United Church-on-the-Green, all dating to the early 1800s.

-East Rock Park covers 425 acres and encompasses a 365 foot high, 1.5 mile long rock.
-From the top there are sweeping views of Long Island Sound and New Haven.
+East Rock Park covers 425 acres that include a 365-foot-high, 1.5-mile-long rock.
+From its top are sweeping views of Long Island Sound and New Haven.
 Also within the park are the Civil War Soldiers and Sailors Monument, Indian Head Peak, and Pardee Rose Gardens.
+The gardens display a continuing succession of blooming flowers through the entire growing season, with one of New England's finest rose displays.
+The Pardee Greenhouse is beautifully restored.

-The Knights of Columbus Museum offers displays on the history of this institution as well as art exhibits on a variety of themes.
+The free Knights of Columbus Museum offers displays on the history of this fraternal order, as well as art exhibits on a variety of themes.
 The facility is 77,000 square feet and features a courtyard and impressive landscaping.
+Each December and January, a special exhibit relating to Christmas often includes priceless crèche sets and figures as well as the museum's own nativity scene, designed by Florentine artist Eugenio Pattarino.

-The 1840 lighthouse is not open to the public but the surrounding park area is accessible and picnicking is permitted.
-The lighthouse itself no longer functions but the landmark structure adds a nice element to the shoreline.
-Adjacent to the tower is the lighthouse keeper's house.
-Located within the park is the Lighthouse Point Carousel, an antique carousel housed in a lovely historic building which can also be used for private functions.
+A beach on Long Island Sound, fishing pier, and a public boat launch make this a popular park with locals.
+Although the 1840 lighthouse is not open to the public, the surrounding park area is accessible, and picnic tables are scattered throughout tree-shaded grounds.
+The lighthouse itself no longer functions, but the landmark structure adds a picturesque element to the shoreline.
+Located within the park is a playground for children and the Lighthouse Point Carousel, an antique carousel housed in a lovely historic building.

-The Grove Street Cemetery is known for being "the first chartered burial ground in the United States", with its first resident being buried here in 1797.
-Today it is a National Historic Landmark and contains the graves of numerous important but lesser known Americans, as well as New Haven residents from the time period.
+Grove Street Cemetery is known for being "the first chartered burial ground in the United States," with its first resident being buried here in 1797.
+Today, it is a National Historic Landmark and contains the graves of numerous important but lesser known Americans, as well as New Haven residents from the time period.

 Where to Stay in New Haven for Sightseeing